Yves Duhaime

 Yves Duhaime (born May 27, 1939) is a former politician in Quebec, Canada.
 He served as Cabinet Member and Member of the National Assembly of Quebec.

 Early life

 Duhaime was born in Chicoutimi, and grew up in Shawinigan.

 In the 1960s, Duhaime was an officer with the 62nd (Shawinigan) Field Artillery Regiment.
-He reached the rank of Captain and served as Adjutant of the military unit.
+He reached the rank of Captain and served as Adjutant of the military unit; he also served as president of the Officers' Mess in 1964.
+He completed officer training at the Royal Artillery School in Picton, Ontario, before commencing his legal career.